-Based on insights into the changing nature of work, Steelcase has been exploring antimicrobials for furniture products as an option for employers who want to take extra steps to reduce germs in the workplace.
-"By reducing germs on surfaces, another level of potential benefit by reducing germs timicrobials can create more health-conscious in the workplace. • environments," notes Steve Sanders, Steelcase general manager of the furniture group.
+Steelcase has been exploring antimicrobials for furniture products as an option for employers who want to take extra steps to reduce germs in the workplace.
+"By reducing germs on surfaces, an- other level of potential benefit by reducing germs timicrobials can create more health-conscious in the workplace. • environments," notes Steve Sanders, Steelcase general manager of the furniture group.

 The goal, says Sanders, is to develop a suite of antimicrobial technologies that are safe and effective, providing more options for customers.
 A new desking system, Ology, will be the first Steelcase product that offers customers the option of antimicrobial surface components.
-Available in Europe crobial materials into the built environment is to in 2014, the product line will include an antimicrobial option for several frequently-touched surface components: the worksurface edge and desk pad, height-adjustment controls, and power and data access points.
+Available in Europe in 2014, the product line will include an antimicrobial option for several frequently-touched surface components: the worksurface edge and desk pad, height-adjustment controls, and power and data access points.
 Steelcase has partnered with a leading innovator in antimicrobials, NanoBioMatters, to develop use of its BactiBlock® antimicrobial technology for Ology.
 The active ingredient is ionic sliver.
-BactiBlock is a molded-in antimicrobial.

-To further address user needs, collaboration is also underway with CleanWell, a botanical-based disinfectant company, and Sharklet Technologies, a biotechnology company exploring surface technologies, including Sharklet.
+To further address user needs, collaboration is also Fact-based information.
+Antimicrobials are reg- underway with CleanWell, a botanical-based disinfectant company, and Sharklet Technologies, a biotechnology company exploring surface technologies, including Sharklet.
 The collaboration with Sharklet Technologies is industry-exclusive.